Automattic/jetpack/to-test.md

 You will also want to make sure the forms are still working, even when you don't use that feature.

+### Plugin Search Hints

+Jetpack offers many useful features, so many that it is sometimes hard to remember all of them.
+From now on, we'll remind you of features that may be useful to you when you search for new plugins under Plugins > Add New in your dashboard.
+When you look for plugins there, if we think that an existing Jetpack feature may be a good fit for what you are looking for, we'll suggest that you discover, enable, or configure that feature on your site.

+To test this, head over to Plugins > Add New and search for plugins similar to some of the things Jetpack offers.
+You should see a "Jetpack: feature" card appear among the search results.
+Try to interact with that card (dismiss it, activate the feature, configure it), and see that everything works as expected.

 ### Others

 **At any point during your testing, remember to [check your browser's JavaScript console](https://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors#Step_3:_Diagnosis) and see if there are any errors reported by Jetpack there.**